influxdata/docs-v2/content/enterprise_influxdb/v1.9/query_language/internals.md

     parent: InfluxQL
 ---

-## Query Engine Internals

-Read here about the implementation of InfluxQL to help develop an intuitive sense for how results will be processed and how to create efficient queries.
+Learn about the implementation of InfluxQL to understand how results are processed and how to create efficient queries.

-The life cycle of a query looks like this:
+## Query life cycle

 1. InfluxQL query string is tokenized and then parsed into an abstract syntax tree (AST).
 This is the code representation of the query itself.